aleascript/resonance/index.md

 > *It is raining.*

-If that fact genuinely matters to the situation, it can become a Mise.
+If that fact genuinely matters to the situation, it can become a Bet.

-### Mise is not the same as stakes.
+### Bet is not the same as stakes.

 The **stakes** are what is at risk or what can be gained or lost in the situation.

-A **Mise** is something from the fiction that is placed into the balance because it is relevant to those stakes.
+A **Bet** is something from the fiction that is placed into the balance because it is relevant to those stakes.
+It is narrower to a hope.

 For example:

 > **Stakes:** Cross the river before the guards arrive.

-> **Mises:** The character knows the river, the current is unusually strong, their companion is injured, and night is falling.
+> **Bets:** The character knows the river, the current is unusually strong, their companion is injured, and night is falling.

 This distinction is important.